Vendicated/Vencord/README.md

 - QuestCompleter by Amia
 - QuestionMarkReplacement by nyx
 - Quoter by Samwich
-- RandomVoice by xijexo & omaw
+- RandomVoice by xijexo, omaw, thororen
 - Remix by MrDiamond
 - RemixMe by kvba
 - RepeatMessage by Tolgchu